twoBirds/twobirds/README.md

-twobirds
+twoBirds
 ========

-twobirds is awork in progress, do not install.
+twoBirds is a work in progress, do not install. contact skype:frank.thuerigen in case of questions.